heloflier/agency73test/readme.md

 ## Solutions:

 1.
 On the master branch, 10 preselected sites are being scraped.
-The html is returned in text files inside a 'files' subdirectory.
+The html is returned in html files inside a 'files' subdirectory.
 Note: the data has not been manipulated in any way, as it was not required.

 To run, type: